Wetherish/CalendarGO/README.md

 ## About:

-App for students and teachers / This is an app for students and teachers where:
+App for students and teachers where:

 ### Students can
 - sign up for class or request additional classes
 - chat with teachers
-- pick
+- pick date
 - cancel the classes
 - download ics file
 - check tasks and upload solutions